awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

 You can download a Dockerfile [through Amazon CloudFront](what-is-gg.md#gg-docker-download) that has the AWS IoT Greengrass Core software and dependencies installed\.
 To modify the Docker image to run on different platform architectures or reduce the size of the Docker image, see the `README` file in the Docker package download\.

 To help you get started experimenting with AWS IoT Greengrass, AWS also provides prebuilt Docker images that have the AWS IoT Greengrass Core software and dependencies installed\.
 You can download an image from [Docker Hub](https://hub.docker.com/r/amazon/aws-iot-greengrass) or [Amazon Elastic Container Registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) \(Amazon ECR\)\.
 These prebuilt images use Amazon Linux 2 \(x86\_64\) and Alpine Linux \(x86\_64, Armv7l, or AArch64\) base images\.

+**Warning**  <a name="docker-images-python-2.7-removal"></a>
+Starting with v1\.11\.6 of the AWS IoT Greengrass Core software, the Greengrass Docker images no longer include Python 2\.7, because Python 2\.7 reached end\-of\-life in 2020 and no longer receives security updates\.
+If you choose to update to these Docker images, we recommend that you validate that your applications work with the new Docker images before you deploy the updates to production devices\.
+If you require Python 2\.7 for your application that uses a Greengrass Docker image, you can modify the Greengrass Dockerfile to include Python 2\.7 for your application\.

 This topic describes how to download the AWS IoT Greengrass Docker image from Amazon ECR and run it on a Windows, macOS, or Linux \(x86\_64\) platform\.
 The topic contains the following steps: